MetaBorgCube/pcf-tutorial/README.md

 Now it is time to look add lambda abstractions and applications.
 In Statix, typing these constructs uses scope graphs.
 We will explore how scope graphs work using some example programs.

-The rule for lambda abstraction should already defined as follows:
+The rule for lambda abstraction is already defined as follows:

 ```
 typeOfExpr(s, Lam(x, T, e)) = Fun(T, T') :- {s_lam}